 Here’s a quite accurate example of neuromarketing: According to research, women are more attuned to purchasing “sexy” clothing and luxury items such as cars and diamonds at certain points in their menstrual cycles.
-This discovery could be used by a company to target women with advertisements at times when they are most likely to succumb to the temptation to buy the advertised product.
+So a company could use this discovery to target women with advertisements when they are most likely to succumb to the temptation to buy the advertised product.

 Neuroscience, according to American philosopher Sinnott-Armstrong, will never be a potential danger to our free will.
-Neuroscience research can reveal one factor, such as how tired you are, that influences the likelihood that you will act in a certain way.
+This is because neuroscience research can reveal one factor, such as how tired you are, that influences the likelihood of acting in a certain way.
 However, there are numerous other factors at work: What kind of mood are you in right now?
 When was the last time you ate?

-Much of the major worry about neuromarketing stems from a perceived overreaction of its power in comparison to other types of marketing.
+Much of the major worry about neuromarketing stems from a perceived overreaction of its power compared to other types of marketing.
 All marketing is about persuading people.
-However, when neuroscience enters the picture, people are concerned that they will not only be influenced but also forced to do certain things.
+However, when neuroscience enters the picture, people are concerned that they will be influenced and forced to do certain things.
 And, while these techniques’ influence will grow as they improve, trying to force people to do things isn’t even on the cliff edge.

 What should businesses and marketers do to ensure that they aren’t stepping over the line?

-Companies and marketers, according to Scott Huettel, Professor in the Department of Psychology and Neuroscience, should consider hiring staff members or specialists with formal natural science training to assist them in making these assessments.
+According to Scott Huettel, Professor in the Department of Psychology and Neuroscience, companies and marketers should consider hiring staff members or specialists with formal natural science training to assist them in making these assessments.

-Marketing professionals must recognize that requesting data appropriately and using it to make customers feel valued lays at the horizon of a very fine balance.
-Inappropriately requesting too much information or using the information in ways that are unrelated to your message can make customers feel uncomfortable about your brand.
+Marketing professionals must recognize that requesting data appropriately and using it to make customers feel valued lays at the horizon of an outstanding balance.
+On the other hand, inappropriately requesting too much information or using the information in ways that are unrelated to your message can make customers feel uncomfortable about your brand.

 As marketing experts, our goal has always been to maximize the value of the brand.
 Meaning, we must comprehend our customer’s wants and needs, determine what excites them, motivates them to act, and ultimately persuade them to choose our brand over others.

-To know all of this, we must first understand what is going on deep within our customer’s minds without neglecting personal boundaries.
+We must first understand what is going on deep within our customer’s minds without neglecting personal boundaries to know all of this.

-In a rapidly digitalizing world, consumers are bombarded with thousands of advertisements and an infinite amount of information that travels from the senses to neurons in the brain.
-All of this equates to the process by which decisions are made, which is influenced by the collective unconscious.
+Consumers are bombarded with thousands of advertisements and an infinite amount of information that travels from the senses to neurons in the brain in a rapidly digitalizing world.
+All of this equates to the process by which decisions are made, influenced by the collective unconscious.